cmda-bt/be-course-18-19/week-2.md

 #### Description

 Take ± 5 hours to create a server that handles routes and serves static files in Node.js.
+Feel free to write your server from scratch if you feel adventurous, otherwise [`express`](https://expressjs.com/) is your best option.

 Your static server should: